 Colitis-X is not actually a disease but a historic term used to describe undiagnosed causes of peracute, fatal enterocolitis in horses characterized by sudden onset of profuse, watery diarrhea and development of hypovolemic shock.
 Many affected horses have a history of stress.
-Differential diagnoses include peracute salmonellosis, clostridial enterocolitis, Aeromonas spp colitis, and endotoxemia.
+Differential diagnoses include peracute salmonellosis, clostridial enterocolitis, Aeromonas spp colitis, and coronavirus.
 Salmonella spp and Clostridia difficile can be difficult to culture from fluid fecal material, and a diagnosis of salmonellosis or clostridial enterocolitis can easily be missed.
 Culture of GI tissue samples and mesenteric lymph nodes is recommended in addition to intestinal contents from necropsy cases.
-Negative cultures and toxin tests for clostridia do not necessarily rule out these conditions; therefore, thorough disinfection of the premises, hospital facilities, and trailers are recommended in all cases.
+Negative cultures and toxin tests for clostridia do not necessarily exclude these conditions; therefore, thorough disinfection of the premises, hospital facilities, and trailers is recommended in all cases.

 Typically, the PCV is >65% even shortly after the onset of clinical signs.
 The leukogram ranges from normal to neutropenia with a degenerative left shift.
 Metabolic acidosis and electrolyte disorders are also present.

 Disease onset is often closely associated with stress, eg, surgery or transport.
 Signs are similar to those of other diarrheal diseases, including peracute salmonellosis, toxemia caused by Clostridium spp, Potomac horse fever, experimental endotoxic shock, and anaphylaxis.
 A similar condition may be seen after administration of lincomycin to horses.
 Colitis-X is the term reserved for those cases in which no definitive diagnosis can be made and the horse dies.